 I Don’t Have Turmeric, Can I Leave It Out?

 Yes, Turmeric is an optional ingredient.
 I love to combine Turmeric with curry.
 It’s a bit of redundancy because curry powder contains turmeric.
 Turmeric is the spice that gives curry its yellow color.
 Sometimes the curry can appear a bit on the darker side when cooked and I prefer my curry dishes to be vibrant as the sun (lol) hence the additional turmeric.
-Besides Turmeric contains curcumin, a substance with powerful anti-inflammatory and antioxidant properties.
+Turmeric contains curcumin, a substance with powerful anti-inflammatory and antioxidant properties.
 It’s a win-win for me.

 Can I Substitute Frozen Spinach For Fresh?